-However, most state-owned moorings — which make up the majority of long-term boat storage in Hawaii — do require insurance.
+State-owned moorings — which make up the majority of long-term boat storage in Hawaii — often do require insurance.
 These facilities are often located in marine preserve areas, where environmental protection rules are strict.

 Because of this, it’s common for mooring agreements to require: